toralf/torutils/README.md

 Generic filter rules for the local network, ICMP, ssh, DHCP and additional services are created.
 Then the following rules are applied:

-1. trust connection attempt to any port from trusted Tor authorities/Snowflake servers
+1. trust connection attempt from trusted Tor authorities/Snowflake servers
-2. block the source¹ for 24 hours if the connection attempt rate to the ORPort exceeds > 9/min² within last 2 minutes
+2. block the source¹ for 24 hours if the connection attempt rate to the Tor port exceeds > 9/min² within last 2 minutes
-3. ignore the connection attempt if there are already 9 established connections to the ORPort
+3. ignore the connection attempt if there are already 9 established connections to the Tor port
-4. accept the connection attempt to the ORPort
+4. accept the connection attempt to the Tor port

 ¹ for IPv4 the "source" is a regular ip, for IPv6 the corresponding /80 CIDR block